BlackMagicKau/slide-generator/README.md

 # AI Slide Generator

 A modern web application that generates PowerPoint presentations using AI.
 Simply enter a topic, and the application will create a well-structured slide deck with consistent design, formatting, and content flow.
+I didn't deploy this because I was just testing things out on my end for fun.

 ## Demo